How to sew corners with the serger?

 • how the stitch forms in the corner

-• if there is too much tension
+• if there’s too much tension

-It is an excellent way to understand what really happens when you serge a corner.
+It’s an excellent way to understand what really happens when you serge a corner.

-3. Mark your markers before sewing
+3. Mark your reference points before sewing

-Do not hesitate to mark with a erasable pen:
+Don’t hesitate to mark with a erasable pen:

 • the stop line before the corner,